-Weigh up whether your existing skills and qualifications are likely to lead to employment in this ultra-competitive sector - or if there’s anything you can do to improve your chances
+Find out whether your existing skills and qualifications are likely to lead to employment in this ultra-competitive sector…

 Do I need a related degree?

-The Technical Higher Apprenticeship available at MI5, MI6 and the GCHQ includes studying for a foundation degree in technology.
-You'll need three A-levels at grades A-C, with at least two of these in science-, technology- or maths-related subjects to apply.
+The Technical Apprenticeship Scheme available at MI5, MI6 and the Government Communications Headquarters (GCHQ) includes studying for a foundation degree in technology.
+You'll need three A-levels at grade A-C, with at least two of these in STEM-related subjects.

 For information on entry requirements and relevant qualifications, see job profiles.